TOTAL BONUSES:

 • Live dealer casino games

 Even if you engage in arbitrage betting in the UK, you don’t need to worry about tax.
-As for UK tax on cryptocurrency gambling, the rules are quite clear.
+As for UK tax on cryptocurrency betting, the rules are quite clear.
 You do not need to pay tax on anything you win when betting with cryptocurrencies.
 However, you are required to pay income tax on any money you make buying and selling digital currencies if that sum is over £12,500.

 Betting Tax UK